moskomule/chika/README.md

 # chika

-`chika` is a dataclass-based simple and easy config tool
+`chika` is a simple and easy config tool for hierarchical configurations.

 ## Requirements